tashmet/tashmet/docs/tashmit/database/middleware.md

 ## Built-in middleware

-Tashmit comes with built in middleware for the most common use cases like caching, logging and validation.
+Tashmet comes with built in middleware for the most common use cases like caching, logging and validation.
 We will explore each of these and how they can be used together below.

 ### Logging